surengunturumasters/deeplearning_final/README.md

 The resulting images from the model trained on 1000 epochs is shown below:

 ![alt text](https://github.com/surengunturumasters/deeplearning_final/blob/main/results.png)

+The comparisons are mainly done between the segmented localization images and the target images and as we can see, some parts of the shapes are being identified but still, not enough to provide accurate results.
+More data or a more accurate model would need to be produced to work on this further.

 ## Next Steps
 Other ways to analyze our UNet model is to play around with the patch size or the number of pixels in a neighborhood to predict the class of a certain pixel in an image.
 We could also play around with using more layers, but the biggest impediment was the lack of data.
 With more data, the UNet model should be able to learn the associations between the input image and the target segmented image.